|Policy & Guidance|

 An Animal Welfare Assurance is the document submitted by an institution assuring institutional compliance with the PHS Policy.
 OLAW is responsible for requesting, negotiating, approving or disapproving, and, as necessary, restricting or withdrawing approval of Assurances.

-If the prime grantee does not have an Assurance and the animal work will be conducted at an institution with an Assurance, the grantee must obtain an Inter-institutional Assurance from OLAW.
+If the prime grantee does not have an Assurance and the animal work activity will be conducted at an Assured institution named as a performance site, the grantee must obtain an Inter-institutional Assurance from OLAW.
 Under the Inter-institutional Assurance, the grantee and performance site agree that the research will be conducted under the auspices and program of animal care and use of the performance site's Assurance.

 NIH will delay an award for research involving live vertebrate animals until the grantee organization and all performance sites are operating in accordance with approved Animal Welfare Assurances and the grantee has provided verification of IACUC approval of those sections of the application that involve use of vertebrate animals.
 IACUC approval must have been granted within three years of the budget period start date to be valid; however, IACUCs may determine that continuing review on a more frequent basis is appropriate.

 Verification of IACUC approval may be filed at any time before award in accord with Just-in-Time procedures, unless required earlier by the IC.
 Therefore, following peer review and notification of impact score/percentile, applicant organizations with approved Assurances may wish to proceed with IACUC review for those applications that have not yet received IACUC approval and that appear to be in a fundable range.

 It is an institutional responsibility to ensure that the research described in the application is congruent with any corresponding protocols approved by the IACUC.

 No costs for activities with live vertebrate animals may be charged to NIH grants if there is not a valid IACUC approval.